certtools/intelmq/docs/user/intelmqctl.rst

 ------------------

 In IntelMQ, the botnet is the set of all currently configured and enabled bots.
-All configured bots have their configuration in runtime.conf and their queues in pipeline.conf.
+All configured bots have their configuration in runtime.conf.
 By default, all bots are enabled.
 To disable a bot set `enabled` to `false`.
 Also see :doc:`bots` and :ref:`runtime-configuration`.